 The Center for Academic Innovation maintains this Collection of Additional Resources.

-2 Introduction to the ADA
+2 Introduction to the Americans with Disabilities Act

 3 Note however, U-M requires students to register with Services for Students with Disabilities (SSD) before they will be eligible to receive certain accommodations